 While at the University of Erlangen, Sommer abandoned her studies to pursue a modeling career and then moved into acting.
 She made her film debut in the German film, Das Totenschiff (1959).
 In the early 1960s, she won over American audiences with her roles in the drama The Prize (1963) with Paul Newman and the comedy A Shot in the Dark (1964) with Peter Sellars.
 Sommer won a Golden Globe for her work on The Prize.
 In addition to being an actress, she was a popular sex symbol of the era.
 Sommer was compared to such other screen sirens as Sophia Loren and Brigitte Bardot.

-The Art of Love (1965) with James Garner, The Oscar (1966) with Milton Berle, and Boy, Did I Get the Wrong Number (1966) with Bob Hope.
+Other notable film roles from this time include The Art of Love (1965) with James Garner, The Oscar (1966) with Milton Berle, and Boy, Did I Get the Wrong Number (1966) with Bob Hope.
 This last film was the start of a long working relationship with Hope.
 She went on to appear on many of his television specials over the next decade.